Thailand Itinerary : 10 days in the land of smile

-It's the summer residency of the king of Thailand that is still in use these days and it's absolutely beautiful.
+It's the summer residency for the king of Thailand that is still in use these days and it's absolutely beautiful.

-If you have the time, it's definitely worth the 100฿ you pay on top.
+If you have the time, it's definitely worth the 100฿ extra your pay for it.

 And if you're living in Thailand or have been a bunch of times to Bangkok and want to see something else, it's worth the trip.

 Day 4 : Shopping Mall in Bangkok and Flight to Krabi

 After 2 day trips from Bangkok, and two really early mornings, it was time to get some rest.

 We woke up late and went to Terminal 21 for lunch.

 Terminal is one of the biggest and fanciest mall in Bangkok and one of the best place to do some shopping and grab a quick lunch at their huge food court.